 docker save path/image:tag | k3s ctr images import -

 Walla!
 It worked!
 Still zero status output, but I was able to see my image.
 It was named a little weird as it was

 docker.io/path/image:tag though it all ended up being exactly what I wanted: local docker image into k3s so I can test.

 To use a local image as I described above, you would need to update your deployment as such:

 ... image: repository: path/image tag: tag imagePullPolicy: Never ...

-While this has been useful for this use case it is, of course, probably 100x easier to just use a registry whether it is via Docker, Artifactory, or any other registry service.
+While this has been useful for this use case, it is probably 100x easier to use a registry via Docker, Artifactory, or any other registry service.
 A system like

 minikube has a local registry built in.